alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 The set of participants in a conversation **SHALL NOT** be increased except by the intentional action of one or more existing participants.

+E2ESM solutions **MUST** provide each participant entity with means to review or delete the full set of clients or devices that can access their message PCASM.

+Further, E2ESM solutions **MUST** provide each participant entity with notifications or a complete history of all changes to their set of clients or devices.

 # Definitions

 These principles **MUST** be measured with respect to the following definitions: